ktrain/coding-challenge/README.md

-Kellen Steffen
-kellen@hushmail.com

-This is my solution to the sortable.com coding challenge.
+This was my solution to the sortable.com 2012 coding challenge.

 To run, do:
 ./run